Mr. Moulton patent from inside

 and transport of force to keep the holes closed.

-Most confusing: The Valve block is sealed at its outer diameter by a O-Ring against the upper and lower sphere cap.
-That all means:
+The valve block is sealed at its outer diameter by a O-Ring against the upper and lower sphere cap.

 back or to my MGF home site www.MGFcar.de